DanArthur99/Milestone-Project-2.Crazy-Eights-Game/README.md

 * Git - Version Control
 * Github - To save and store changes to the project
 * [Bootstrap (v5.3.2)](https://getbootstrap.com/) - CSS and JS framework used.
 Used mainly for the navbar, grid structure, and button styling.
+* [jQuery (v3.7.1)](https://jquery.com/) - JavaScript Library used for DOM Manipulation.
+* [Deck of Cards API](https://www.deckofcardsapi.com/) - API used to obtain all the data for the deck(s) of cards, including images of the cards, their value, and their suit.
 * [Google Fonts](https://fonts.google.com/)- Imported selected fonts into external stylesheet, namely "Rubik Glitch" and "Exo 2."
 * [Figma](https://www.figma.com/) - Used to create the wireframes.
 * [Coolors](https://coolors.co/) - Used to create the colour palette images.